nhantrichuyenanh/win-11-ofb/README.md

-# Windows 11 Optimization and Setup Guide
+# Windows 11 Order of Business
+Writing this guide in case I ever need to reinstall Windows.
 ---

 ## I. Preparations